evankennedy37/Varroa-Infestation-Prediction/README.md

 ### /pipeline
 Contains the three Juypter notebooks that form the three phases of the pipeline:
- - Data Processor: Processes the specified data files into combined Tensors
+ - **Data Processor**: Processes the specified data files into combined Tensors
- - Model Fitter: Fits a predictive model onto the data
+ - **Model Fitter**: Fits a predictive model onto the data
- - Predictor: Makes a true/false prediction of infestation, accompanied by a probability of infestation, for a given data range
+ - **Predictor**: Makes a true/false prediction of infestation, accompanied by a probability of infestation, for a given data range

 Additionally includes a folder labeled 'outputs' with an empty 'dummy.txt' file in it: The folder is important to have in place, the file inside can be removed if desired.